fullmetalbrackets/blog/src/content/lifestream/movie_spiderman-no-way-home.md

 rating: loved
 ---

 Loved seeing the multiple Spider-Men meme made into a movie.
-This made me want to rewatch the Tobey movies soon.
+Rewatching this made me want to also go back to rewatch the Tobey movies soon.
 I should probably also force myself to watch the Amazing Spider-Man movies one of these days...

 ## Previously Watched